sroder/sroder/README.md

 > Machine Learning and AWS ML Speciality Certified

-> I’m looking to collaborate on Machine Learning NLP German and English Projects
+> I’m looking to collaborate on Python, ML, NLP or any fun projects ;)

 > How to reach me:
 [LinkedIn](https://www.linkedin.com/in/saurabhkumarsroder/)